 Sources of Additional Funding

 The College may purchase books or equipment of which you need the exclusive and continuous use.
-These will normally be larger, more expensive items (say, over £35 each) that may be of value to other students once you are finished with them.
+These will normally be items that may be of value to other students once you are finished with them.
 The maximum sum you may claim in each academic year is £75, although this limit may be waived at the discretion of the Financial Tutor to cover the cost of a single item of durable equipment.